scipy/scipy/doc/source/tutorial/io.rst

    >>> oct_struct.shape
    ()

-Sometimes, it's more convenient to load the matlab structs as python objects rather than numpy structured arrarys - it can make the access syntax in python a bit more similar to that in matlab.
+Sometimes, it's more convenient to load the MATLAB structs as python objects rather than numpy structured arrarys - it can make the access syntax in python a bit more similar to that in MATLAB.
 In order to do this, use the ``struct_as_record=False`` parameter to ``loadmat``.

    >>> mat_contents = sio.loadmat('octave_struct.mat', struct_as_record=False)
    >>> oct_struct = mat_contents['my_struct']